jahnavigajula8599/Agentic_RAG/README.md

-AI-Powered Investment Research Assistant (Agentic RAG)
+AI-Powered Investment Research Assistant (Agentic RAG) Purpose of this project is to test out vibe coding

 A multi-agent system that demonstrates Retrieval-Augmented Generation (RAG) applied to investment research.
 The project uses multiple agents (Planner, Data Collector, Analyst, Risk Assessor) coordinated by an Orchestrator to produce a comprehensive Markdown research report on any stock ticker.